noelimmi/fsf_2019_screening_task1/ReadMe.md

 # Task Manager

-    A simple Task Manager Web app , where User can create Task and also create a Team with other users ,assign task to them.
+    A simple Task Manager Web app , where User can create Task and also create a Team with other users ,assign task to them. <br/>
     A Basic Profile is also created when user sign up.
-This is done as a part of  Screening test for FOSSEE PYTHON FELLOWSHIP 2019.
+This is done as a part of Screening test for FOSSEE PYTHON FELLOWSHIP 2019.<br/>

-## Getting Started
+## Requirements

 Python 3.6 above,
 Django 2.1
-and Pipenv for managing virtual environment is required.
+Pipenv for managing virtual environment pillow 5.4.1 for working with image uploaded on server django-crispy-forms = 1.7.2 for adding Bootstrap on Django Forms

+## Added features

+A basic Profile is set up when user sign up, also user can update his profile.<br/>
+Teams also can have team icon.<br/>
+Images uploaded on server is resized to reduce space.

 ### Installing